Landsil/GAM_things/README.md

 # GAM_things
-Commands and scripts that work with GAMADV-XTD
+Commands and scripts that work with GAMADV-XTD or are generally usefull in the process of using it.

 # Main credit